jMotif/SAX/README.md

 ------------
 The plot shows the speedup achieved when using the parallelized SAX version on the dataset [`300_signal1.txt`](https://raw.githubusercontent.com/jMotif/SAX/master/src/resources/test-data/300_signal1.txt) of length 536,976 points.
 Parameters used in the experiment: sliding window size 200, PAA size 11, alphabet size 7, and three different NR strategies.

-Note, that for MINDIST numerosity reduction strategy the parallelized code first performs NONE-based discretization first and prunes the result second.
+Note, that for MINDIST numerosity reduction strategy the parallelized code performs NONE-based discretization first and prunes the result second.
 The difference in performance for 7+ CPUs on the plot below is due to the uneven server load, I guess.

 ![Performance plot](https://raw.githubusercontent.com/jMotif/SAX/master/src/RCode/performance/profiling.png)